The following information is intended as a guide to copyright and does not constitute legal advice.

 For more information about copyright contact the Legal Services Office of the University.

 The easiest way to make sure you can use images is to create your own.
 You can also search for images that are licensed to be reused in the first place.
-See the gif above on how to find Google's search filter for images that are labeled for reuse.
 However, you should always check the source of the image for how to attribute it.
-Another good source for images with flexible permissions is Wikimedia Commons.
-Their pages include information about how to attribute images and how you're allowed to use them.

 Look for a license on web pages where you find content telling you whether and how you can use it.
 Creative Commons licenses are the clearest to understand and should link you to informational pages about what you are allowed to do.